421963

 EPS and free cash flow tell us whether a company was profitable while growing revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit a company makes compared to how much money the business raised (debt and equity).

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Unfortunately, Jack in the Box's ROIC over the last two years averaged 5.2 percentage point decreases each year.
+Unfortunately, Jack in the Box's ROIC averaged 9.7 percentage point decreases over the last few years.
 We like what management has done historically but are concerned its ROIC is declining, perhaps a symptom of waning business opportunities to invest profitably.

 Key Takeaways from Jack in the Box's Q1 Results